interledger/rfcs/0015-ilp-addresses/0015-ilp-addresses.md

 _**Rome's note:** I'm not sure if we should say ledger plugins can use these segments to decide which account to route to or not.
 If they can, I'm not sure how useful it is to draw a distinction between this and the account identifier._

+### Example General Allocation Scheme Addresses

+`g.acme.bob` - a destination address to the account "bob" in the ledger "acme".

+`g.us.fed.ach.0.acmebank.swx0a0.acmecorp.sales.199.cdfa5e16-e759-4ba3-88f6-8b9dc83c1868.2` - destination address for a particular invoice, which can break down as follows:

+- Neighborhoods: `us`, `fed`, `0`, `acmebank`
+- Payment rail: `ach`
+- Ledger: `swx0a0`
+- Subledger: `acmecorp`
+- Account group: `sales`
+- Account: `199`
+- Interactions: `cdfa5e16-e759-4ba3-88f6-8b9dc83c1868`, `2`

+`g.` - the shortest possible address prefix.
+Includes all entries that are in the general allocation scheme.

+`g.crypto.bitcoin.` - address prefix for the public Bitcoin blockchain

 # Routing